 A board covered in sketches and photos makes a lively wall display.
 Recreate this idea by covering a large cork pinboard.
 A wall of black-and-white photographs in simple frames makes a good backdrop in almost any scheme, while a large blackboard is fun for children – and adults – in a family-friendly study area.

 If you don’t have a room to dedicate to an office, a well-defined work area will ensure you can still exercise your creativity.
-The elegant lines of a contemporary desk complement the light setting of a bay window.
-Opt for office storage that coordinates with your scheme to create a pretty and practical decorative touch.
+The elegant lines of a contemporary desk complement the light setting of a bay window in this living room idea.

 Choosing an image you love and having it turned into a mural is a great way to add character to an office space.
 Wallpaper and murals are a great way to help distract from messy desks.